Caspian Heartbreak: A Dead End in Aktau

 You Say Agstafa, I Say Astara

-Arriving in Baku late that night, I headed for a solid sleep and the cheapest place I could fine.
+Arriving in Baku late that night, I headed for a solid sleep and the cheapest place I could find.
 Waking to a baking summer’s day, I set out to explore the Azeri capital on foot and secure a train ticket south towards Iran.

 Baku struck me as a strange place, and my emotions were mixed.
 It felt like the end of my entire trip, in some ways.
 Baku is a staunchly European place - walking its streets feels no different than walking those of London or Paris.
 In fact, the entire city resembles the perfume section of a shopping mall: gilded, glittery, aromatic, vain.
 In other words, the counterpoint to my 6 month traveler’s aesthetic.
 People still stared at me in Baku - but because I was disheveled, not because I was foreign.
 The stares weren’t ones of interest, but ones of disdain directed at me by an Azeri and Arab elite who have made this city a fashionable playground - a playground ill-suited to me.

 So I endeavoured to leave.
-I still had that Iranian visa in my passport and planned to head to the country's far north en route to Armenia.
-I was aiming for Astara, the border town, and purchased a late night train ticket that would get me there overnight.
+I still had that Iranian visa in my passport and planned to head to that country's far north en route to Armenia.
+I was aiming for Astara, the Azerbaijan/Iran border town, and purchased a late night train ticket that would get me there overnight.
 Just 24 hours after I landed in Azerbaijan, I was on my way out.

 At this point in a trip of this length, things start to fall apart.
 One such thing was my ability to navigate on my phone, which no longer has a working GPS.
 It meant I simply have no way of knowing where I am located in the middle of any train journey.
 I simply navigate with my compass.
 I woke on the train and disembarked at the station I was told to.